-This one’s probably the type of “bold” you were originally thinking of when you saw For boldies.
 Vibrant orange, green, and yellow work like spokes in the same wheel against a gray background.
-White and black also have parts to play, but we know what our eyes are really drawn toward.
+White and black also have parts to play, helping draw our eyes to the brighter colors.

 What’s worth noting with Shelf Engine’s design is the bold contrast between black and teal.
-The design team has effectively chosen colors that pleasantly differentiate enough to make the site’s key images leap off the page.
+The design team has chosen colors that differentiate enough to make the site’s key images effectively leap off the page.

 “If you want something new, you have to stop doing something old.” — Peter F. Drucker

 For Daily Bloom, the future is now.
 A radiant orange, mixed with a luscious purple and dark blue and green create something futuristic.
-The apparent white text accentuates the bold, visionary colors behind it.
+The apparent white text accentuates the bold gradient color combo behind it.